oduwsdl/ORS/ukvs.md

 TODO: Describe rules to dynamically optimize MementoMap files based on quota of resources.

+### Dissemination

+TODO: Describe advertisement and discovery methods of MementoMap files and their pagination options.

 ## CDX File/Server

 TODO: Describe relevant mandatory and optional fields.